 ALL-NEW 2014 CORVETTE LT1 V-8 IS A TECHNOLOGICAL POWERHOUSE

-- Advanced technologies including direct injection, active fuel management, and continuously variable valve timing support advanced combustion system
+- Advanced technologies, including direct injection, active fuel management, and continuously variable valve timing, support advanced combustion systems.

 - The preliminary output of 450 horsepower (335 kW) and 450 lb.-ft. of torque (610 Nm)